RustiktamQ/booking_test/README.md

 `/remote-server/.env`

-Tables and example data will be created automatically
+Tables and example data will be created automatically after connect to db

 ## Techologies